Instructor/Trainer Program FAQs

 What is a USDF Certified Instructor/Trainer?

-A USDF Certified Instructor/Trainer is someone who has been certified by USDF in the areas of Teaching/Training, Lungeing of the Horse, Lungeing of the Rider and have successfully passed a written and verbal exam.
-Recognized Teachers have achieved this level of certification by achieving a score of 70% or higher in each area of the certification exam.
-Each Certified Instructor is a current USDF Participating Member, submits 16 hours of continuing education hours annually, has completed a course in First-aid and Safe Sport, and signs our program's code of conduct annually.
+A USDF Certified Instructor/Trainer is someone who has been certified by USDF in the areas of Riding/Training, Lungeing of the Horse, Lungeing of the Rider and have successfully passed a written and verbal exam..
+Each Certified Instructor is a current USDF Participating Member, submits 16 hours of continuing education hours annually, has completed a course in First-aid and stays current with Safe Sport training, and signs our program’s code of conduct annually.

 Back to top